tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 D>
 D> The whole purpose of the define, agree, develop, demo cycle is to spot problems early and adjust.
 In that spirit, it makes sense to prevent progress to the next step until previous steps have be completed.
 For example, don't start development until you have the full set of stickers.
 If this causes delays and 'blocked' work, missing stickers can help highlight where the bottleneck lies.

-D> ##Specification by example {#specification-by-example-aside}
-D>
-D> Specification by example is a way to describe your requirements using realistic examples.
-Rather than trying to express requirements through abstract statements, you'd typically describe the context in english and follow it with example scenarios which when executed would hold true for a system implementing the requirements correctly.
-D>
-D> Following the process outlined in this book would naturally lead to a degree of specification by example.
-Don't get hung up on the term, I see it as just a useful label for the way we might naturally express requirements.
-If it's useful to think up examples to get your point across, go for it.
-D>
-D> Balancing enough scenarios to cover functionality without repeating yourself is key.
-When done right, they should form a accessible record of how the system behaves.
-We'll look at some examples using Concordion in [Part 3](#part3)

 ![An example of acceptance criteria documented and ready for agreement](images/example_spec.png)